boxluecke/developer.box.com/guides/events/shield-alert-events.md

 }
 ```

-### Suspicious sessions alert
+### 不審なセッションに関するアラート

-A suspicious locations alert is produced when Shield detects a user accessing
-content in a session characterized by unusual user-agent strings, unusual IDs,
-uncommon types of applications, new IP addresses, and an improbably rapid change
-in the person's log-in location.
+A suspicious locations alert is produced when Shield detects a user accessing content in a session characterized by unusual user-agent strings, unusual IDs, uncommon types of applications, new IP addresses, and an improbably rapid change in the person's log-in location.
 It can be identified by the `Suspicious
 Sessions` value within `additional_details.shield_alert.rule_category`.

 The `additional_details` payload will provide the following details: